 Shays’ Rebellion was an organized rebellion of western Massachusetts farmers and countrymen against the state of Massachusetts in 1786-1787.
 These farmers rebelled against the unjust collection of excessive taxes and seizure of property when taxes went uncollected.

-Many of the rebels were disgruntled former Continental army soldiers who went unpaid during the revolution.
-These poor farmers were now being forced to give up their lands when they could not pay the high taxes imposed on them by the state governments.
+Many of the rebels consisted of disgruntled former Continental army soldiers who went unpaid during the revolution.
+These poor farmers were now forced to give up their lands when they could not pay the high taxes imposed on them by the state governments.

-After peaceful attempts to come to a resolution were ignored by state leaders primarily from the eastern coastal area, the protesters took more forceful means to protect their interests.
-Courthouses and state buildings were surrounded and government officials prevented from following through with evictions and arrests.
+After state leaders primarily from the eastern coastal area ignored peaceful attempts to come to a resolution, the protesters took more forceful means to protect their interests.
+They surrounded courthouses and state buildings and prevented government officials from following through with evictions and arrests.

 The federal government was aware of the rebellion and the possibility of an attempt to take weapons from the federal armory in Springfield, MA.
 It soon found itself powerless to take any action given that it could not raise an army of its own nor levy taxes.

-Shays’ Rebellion was ultimately put down by a militia privately funded by wealthy Massachusetts citizens.
-Despite this, the rebellion highlighted just how weak the federal government was and convinced the founding fathers a new, stronger federal government was needed.
+A militia privately funded by wealthy Massachusetts citizens ultimately countered the rebels and ended Shays’ Rebellion.
+Despite this, the rebellion highlighted the inherent weakness of the federal government and convinced the founding fathers the nation needed a new, stronger federal government.

 What was the Cause of Shays’ Rebellion?